 If you are looking for one of the best easy hikes in Iceland with a big payoff, the Seljavallalaug Hot Spring trail is perfect for you.
 If you came to Iceland for the hot springs, you are going to want to take this hike!
 You have probably seen the Seljavallalaug Hot Springs all over travel magazines and Instagram, and for a good reason.
 If you loved the Blue Lagoon, then this oldest swimming pool in Iceland is a real treat.

 From the parking lot, this is one of the shorter hikes in Iceland at just 20 minutes long, but the reward is great!
 What isn’t to love about a hidden swimming pool in the mountains of Iceland heated by geothermal water?
-The hike is winding and has a bit of uphill and downhill, but it is moderately easy.
+The hike is easy and takes you along the valley floor.
 While not completely flat, this hike in Iceland wouldn’t be considered difficult!
 Make sure to bring your own towel and a bathing suit as this is literally a hole in the ground with a small changing facility and not a fancy swimming pool with staff to attend to you.
 Please read this post on 5 Things To Expect Before visiting Seljavallaug Swimming Pool so you are prepared at the state of the changing room and how dirty the water is.

 If this is one of the hikes in Iceland you plan to do, we suggest wearing sturdy walking shoes and bringing flip flops for when you are changing and getting in and out of the pool.
 We do not suggest hiking in flip flops because the terrain is uneven and your feet will certainly freeze!
 The Seljavallalaug Trail is open all year round and the hot spring is particularly inviting during the winter!